TylusDawkins/TylusDawkins/README.md

     Nice to meet you!
 I'm Tylus Dawkins.
   </p>
   <p align="center">
-   Experienced Full-Stack Engineer with expertise in Web or API Development and Cloud Solutions, honed through roles at Liberty Mutual, General Assembly and Doka.
+   Experienced Full-Stack Engineer with expertise in Web or API Development, Cloud Solutions, testing, and integration, honed through roles at Liberty Mutual, General Assembly and Doka.
 I am skilled in every step of the software development lifecycle.
 I empower teams and mentor others.
 I am passionate about delivering high-impact software solutions that drive business value through innovation and collaboration.
   </p>
   <p align="center">
     :seedling: I was born and raised in Las Vegas, NV